appvoid/carbono/README.md

 #### Features

-- Activations: Tanh, Sigmoid, ReLU, SELU and Softmax.

-- Xavier/Glorot: It uses this initialization for weight parameters to ensure proper scaling, which helps speed up training.
+- Minimal: Tanh, Sigmoid, ReLU, SELU and Softmax as activations and Xavier/Glorot initialization which helps speed up training.

 - Save and Load: Provides functionality to save the trained model as a JSON file and load it back for future use, making it convenient for users to resume work or just share it with people.